Skip to content

 Read on to learn all about the history of the Tour de France, what’s going on in this year’s race and what the different coloured jerseys mean:

-The 2023 Tour de France route has been released, and it is sure to be a challenging one for the riders.
-The race will start in Bilbao, Spain, and will finish in Paris, France, after 21 stages.
+The 2024 Tour de France route has been released, and it is sure to be a challenging one for the riders.
+The race will start in Florence, Italy, and will finish in Nice, France, after 21 stages.

 The route is challenging, but it is also fair, and it should make for a close race.